 - Analyse politics and international relations in the UK, USA, China, Russia, South East Asia, and Africa.

 - Learn from our team of expert staff.

 - Develop your critical thinking, team-working, research and digital skills, all vital for post-degree employment.

 This course introduces you to the exciting and complex worlds of contemporary politics and international relations as you explore your interests in diplomacy and political debate.

 In your first year, you will receive a solid grounding in the theoretical approaches and research methods in the study of Politics and International Relations.

 The course introduces you to the political histories and contexts of Britain, Russia, China, and the United States.

 In your second year, you will begin to mould your degree around your interests, as you explore international human rights, organisations, conflicts and security challenges.

 By your final year, you will have a strong sense of what political area you would like to focus on for your final dissertation project.

-Alongside your thesis, you will have the opportunity to explore more specific aspects of Politics and International Relations, including: the politics of twentieth century European dictators, Pan-Africanism, the effects of globalisation, and the evolution of international law.
+Alongside your thesis, you will have the opportunity to explore more specific aspects of Politics and International Relations, including: the politics of East Asia, international diplomacy, the effects of globalisation, and the evolution of international law.